La Guarimba International Film Festival: Thirteenth edition

-Legal battles
+Disputes

 Conflict between open-air summer festivals and distributors

-During the preparation for the eighth edition of the festival, La Guarimba was involved in a complaint against the professional associations of distributors and film directors, Anica and Anec, who had given "written indications to Italian and foreign distributors to not grant licenses for the screening of films in free entry on Italian territory, which resulted in 235 denied permits out of 263 applications for screening permits, although the films had completed their period of commercial exploitation in theatres", as indicated during the parliamentary question of June 18, 2020.
-On June 24, 2020, the authority overseeing competition law opened a preliminary investigation against Anica, Anec and Anec Lazio for "obstacles for the concession of films to the open-air free cinemas".
+During preparation for the eighth edition of the festival, La Guarimba was involved in a complaint against the professional associations of distributors and film directors, Anica and Anec.
+The associations had given "written indications to Italian and foreign distributors to not grant licenses for the screening of films in free entry on Italian territory," which resulted in 235 denied permits out of 263 applications, even though the films had completed their commercial exploitation in theaters.
+This was later noted during the parliamentary question of June 18, 2020.

-To guarantee the continuity of the provision of a free service to the community aimed at promoting film culture in the territory, several parliamentarians asked the Ministry of Culture to monitor the action of complaint involving La Guarimba International Film Festival together with other Italian associations.
+To guarantee the provision of a free service aimed at promoting film culture in the territory, several parliamentarians asked the Ministry of Culture to monitor the action of complaint involving La Guarimba International Film Festival together with other Italian associations.
 The parliamentarians acknowledged the significant role played by the associations mentioned in the case on the cultural and social level, which "allows citizens from all social classes to have access to culture, with the aim of giving a new market value to dated or independent works and contribute to the creation of a film education."
-Additionally, they guaranteed psychological and social support and acting as a motor of cultural offer in an emergency period during which Italy has been particularly affected.
+Additionally, they guaranteed psychological and social support and acted as a source of cultural engagement in an emergency period during which Italy was affected.

 It was underlined that "the films have already concluded their period of commercial exploitation in the cinemas, in free-to-air television, in paid television, in streaming and on DVD and do not include titles present on the market in the current film season", thus contesting the indications of Anica and Anec who, in the past, did not grant licenses for the screenings during free film events on the Italian territory.
 This negatively affected the free service offered by cultural associations and encouraging organizers to consider the possibility of payment for citizens.